MarcusWolschon/osmeditor4android/README.md

     * Append nodes to existing ways
     * Delete nodes
     * Create, edit and delete tags
-    * Edit relations and create new turn restrictions
+    * Edit relations and create new turn restrictions and routes
     * JOSM presets support
+    * Thematic mapping with no programming
     * Download and upload to OSM server
+    * Offline data support
     * Saving and reading of JOSM format OSM data files
     * Highlight objects with missing tags like unnamed roads
     * Highlight ways/nodes with TODOs or FIXMEs
-    * Highlight very old objects that are likely to be outdated
+    * Highlight very old objects that are likely to be out dated
     * Add, comment and close OSM Notes
     * Use a variety of background tile layers as reference
     * Show the user's GPS track with accuracy